cssherry/es6.io/readme.md

 <!-- /TOC -->

-Everything you need to Learn ES6 over at [ES6.io](https://ES6.io)
 # Variables
 - Block scope:
   - **let**: can be updated
   - **const**: immutable *binding*, properties of object can be updated
-    - object.freeze(constInstance) will make properties un-updateable
+    - object.freeze(constInstance) will make properties not updatable
   - can'd re-declare multiple times
   - only available within block (if, loop, function, etc)
   - Uses: